-Selecting tiles can be an overwhelming task with so many exciting options available to choose from.
-Whether you are working on a new bathroom, updating your kitchen splashback or re-tiling your whole house, there truly is a world of possibilities available in the tiling industry.
+Selecting tiles can certainly be an overwhelming task with so many exciting options available to choose from.
+Whether you are working on a bathroom or kitchen renovation or tiling your whole house, there truly is a whole world of possibilities available in the tiling industry.
 So where do you start?
 How do you make the decision less daunting?
 Our quick guide to selecting tiles will help you narrow down your options until you find your perfect match!

-There are particular tile colours, styles and shapes that lend themselves well to certain home decorating styles; for example, a Moroccan themed Bathroom could incorporate lantern shaped Moroccan tiles to really compliment the overall scheme.
-An industrial styled home would look complete with concrete-look porcelain tiles and a Period style home would benefit from the charm and character of concrete tiles.
+There are particular tile colours, styles and shapes that lend themselves well to certain home decorating styles; for example, a Moroccan themed Bathroom design could incorporate lantern shaped tiles to really compliment the overall design scheme.
+A Hamptons style kitchen on the other hand would be perfectly complemented with crisp white subway tiles as a splashback.

 Always set yourself a budget early on in the tile selection process, especially when working on a bathroom renovation or full home renovation – you would be surprised how quickly costs can accumulate when tiling larger areas!
-Do investigate various tile showrooms and websites in order to get an understanding of how much different types of tiles cost; This will help you set a realistic budget figure to work with and again, will narrow down your search to selection in a) Your selected style and b) Your selected price range.
+Do investigate various tile showrooms and websites in order to get an understanding of how much different types of tiles cost; This will help you set a realistic budget figure to work with and again, will narrow down your search to selections in both your preferred interior design style and set price range.

 There are many different tile materials available from glass, ceramic, porcelain, natural stone and concrete or encaustic tiles.
 The key is to select the material that will suit your intended application best and assist in achieving the overall style you are wanting in this space.

 Glass tiles are made of a combination of sand and minerals and are suitable for wall applications, swimming pools and low traffic flooring applications.
 Of course, it is always advised to seek your tile store’s best advice on how particular tiles can be used as not all glass tiles can be used as a flooring option or as a pool tile for example.
 Glass is a popular material for creating mosaic tiles, such as the Andy Warhol inspired mosaic featured below.
 Mosaic tiles usually come in sheets (usually around 30 x 30cm) that make installation simple.
 Glass tiles are often more expensive than ceramic and porcelain tiles, making them better suited for feature walls and splashbacks.

-A traditional form of tile manufacture, cement tiles are handmade using coloured clays and have been used since the 1800s.
-They are also known as encaustic cement tiles but are more commonly referred to as cement tiles.
+A traditional form of tile manufacture, cement tiles are handmade using coloured clays and have been used for centuries in the home.
+They are also known as encaustic tiles or concrete tiles but are more commonly referred to as cement tiles.
 Featuring bold, intricate patterns and bright colours, these tiles are perfect for period style homes or for blending the old with the new in a modern upgrade to a traditional styled home.
 A key point to keep in mind is that all cement tiles do retain a bit of moisture from the manufacturing process; once laid, they will dry up to their intended colour after a few days.
-If laid in direct sunlight, cement tiles can also fade over time so opt for a porcelain tile instead if this is of concern to you.
+If laid in direct sunlight, cement tiles can fade over time so opt for a porcelain tile replica instead if this is of concern to you.
 It should be noted though that this quality will add to the character of the tile, creating that authentic touch!
-Cement tiles do require sealing as they can absorb liquids.
-A beautiful product, we find cement tiles easiest to maintain when used as a feature wall, as shown in the example below.
+Cement tiles do require sealing as they can absorb liquids being a porous material so this process should be completed prior to installation then every few years or so after that.

 Natural Stone Tiles

-Natural stone tiles such as marble tiles, can be used in a variety of applications from walls to floors and splashbacks and even outdoor areas (always make sure to check in with your tile store to see which tiles can be used in outdoor applications).
+Natural stone tiles such as marble tiles for example, can be used in a variety of applications from walls to floors, kitchen splashbacks and even outdoor areas (always make sure to check in with your tile store to see which tiles can be used in outdoor applications).
 All natural stones require sealing after application and may require professional cleaning and re-sealing every few years depending on the amount of traffic the tiled area receives.
-As you can expect, natural stone products are not cheap and there is the ongoing maintenance factor that will add to the cost.
+As you can expect, natural stone products are not cheap and there is the ongoing maintenance factor that will add to their ongoing cost.
 Natural stones, require a bit of extra care in your daily cleaning routine: marble for example is renowned for being a soft and porous stone that can be easily scratched or stained so specialised cleaning products that are specific to natural stone materials should always be used.
 When selecting tiles at a showroom or store, make sure to ask about your tile selection’s cleaning and maintenance advice.

 Now that you’ve selected your tiles, it’s time to look at different grouts and grout colours.
-Selecting a grout may seem like a menial task however, the grout colour you choose can literally make or break the whole look of the space!
-Consider if you would prefer your grout to blend in with the tiled surface or if you would rather create a visual contrast between the colour of the tile and the colour of the grout.
-This technique works especially well with tiles that feature an interesting shape, such as lantern or hexagonal shaped tiles, as it makes the unique shape of the tile stand out.
+Selecting a tile grout may seem like a menial task however, the grout colour you choose can literally make or break the whole look of your interior design scheme!
+Consider if you would prefer your grout to blend in with the tiled surface or if you would rather create a visual contrast between the colour of the tile and the colour of the tile grout.
+This technique works especially well with tiles that feature an interesting shape, such as lantern tiles or hexagonal shaped tiles, as it makes the unique shape of the tile stand out using contrasting colours.

-A good tip to keep in mind when selecting a grout colour is to pay attention to the colour used on the tile display in the showroom you are visiting: they have selected that particular colour for a reason!
+A good tip to keep in mind when selecting tiles and grout colours is to pay attention to the grout colour used on the tile display in the showroom you are visiting: they have selected that particular colour for a reason!

-Thanks to the many advances made in the tiling and grout industry, grout offerings have developed to include an astounding amount of varying colours, the ability to mix grout colours to create the perfect shade and even the added benefit of providing waterproof and mould resistant grouting options.
-Epoxy grouts fro example, are perfect for wet areas as well as kitchen splashbacks as they play a major role in preventing the build up of grime and mould, providing you with a super easy to clean surface!
+Thanks to the many advances made in the tiling and grout industry, tile grout options have developed to include an astounding amount of varying colours, the ability to mix grout colours to create the perfect shade and even the added benefit of providing waterproof and mould resistant grouting options.
+Epoxy grout for tiles for example, is perfect for wet areas as well as kitchen splashbacks as it can play a major role in preventing the build up of grime and mould, providing you with a super easy to clean surface.
 Do keep in mind, that Epoxy grout is a little more expensive than traditional cement based grout and due to the fact that it is more difficult to work with and to clean after grouting, will add a cost to your labour bill.
 However, the end result is truly worth it!